twhughes/Script_My_Workout/README.md

 'Script My Workout' is a framework that lets you define and run your own workout exercise programs, which run right in the terminal.

-Each `workout` is comprised of different `sections`, which contain a list of `exercises` and a `routine`, which is a function that runs through them in some sequence.
+Each `workout` is comprised of different `sections`, which contain a list of `exercises` and a `routine`, which is a function that runs through them in a user-defined sequence.

 When running each `section`, the program prints information to the terminal and narrates the process out loud for you to follow along with.